 Once the kids are hitting kindergarten or Grade 1 mom and dad can read books they might read for themselves only in Grade 5 or 6, or even as adults.
 That can make reading aloud more fun for parents, as the stories will be of more interest to them now.

-- The Little House on the Prairie series by Laura Ingalls Wilder – this is not the easiest read aloud – the sentences can be quite choppy – but girls everywhere are big fans, and there are 8 sequels
+- The Little House on the Prairie series by Laura Ingalls Wilder – this is not the easiest read aloud – the sentences can be quite choppy – but girls everywhere are big fans, and there are 8 sequels.
+I will note, there was more tragedy (the pet dog Jack dying, Mary becoming blind, etc.) than I was expecting.
+Still, our girls really enjoyed their mom reading the whole series to them, even though there was, on occasion, tears flowing.

-- The Bell Mountain series by Lee Duigon – only downside to this 11-book Christian fantasy series is that each title leads into the next; it’s one big story with no clear ending in any of the books.
-But we’ve read all 11 so far and are eagerly anticipating #12!
+- The Bell Mountain series by Lee Duigon – only downside to this 12-book Christian fantasy series is that each title leads into the next; it’s one big story with no clear ending in any of the books.
+But we’ve read all 12 so far and are eagerly anticipating #13!

 - The Wingfeather Saga by Andrew Peterson – A laugh out loud hilarious adventure for older children (maybe Grade 3 and up), with 4 main books, and then a book of short stories too.